Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 Old Dominion Stats and Trends

-- The Monarchs have been underdogs by 12.5 points or more four times this year and have covered the spread twice.
+- The Monarchs have covered the spread twice this year when underdogs by 12.5 points or more (in four chances).

 - Old Dominion's games this year have hit the over on three of six set point totals (50%).